Fgvs11/Tribute-page/README.md

 # Tribute-page
-Challenge: Build a Tribute Page from freecodecamp
+Challenge: Build a Tribute Page from freecodecamp.\n
 I neither own the image nor the character.
 @Copyright to Brandon Sanderson and the image's author